 The choice is yours: we place trust in your ability to manage time and give this flexibility, but, as it was mentioned before: this deal can be broken if it's abused.

-The only rule is that everybody must leave their hotspot hours interval with a clear idea of what they have to do until the next interval of hotspot hours.
+The only rule is that everybody must communicate their hotspot hours interval with a clear idea of what they have to do until the next interval of hotspot hours.

 5. Numbered lists